Giuseppe Calderone

-Giuseppe “Pippo” Calderone (Catania, November 1, 1925 – Catania, September 8, 1978) was an influential Sicilian mafioso from Catania, eventually becoming the capo of the Catania Mafia family.
+Giuseppe “Pippo” Calderone (Catania, 1 November 1925 – Catania, 8 September 1978) was an influential Sicilian mafioso from Catania, eventually becoming the capo of the Catania Mafia family.

-He became the ‘secretary’ of the Interprovincial Commission, formed around 1975 on his instigation.
+He became the ‘secretary’ of the Interprovincial Commission, formed around 1975 at his instigation.
 Its purpose was to coordinate the provincial Mafia commissions and avoid conflicts over public contracts that crossed provincial borders.
 Calderone was killed in 1978, on the orders of Totò Riina.

 Early years

-Originally, Catania was not a traditional Mafia area.
-The Mafia was much more entrenched in the western part of Sicily.
-According to Pippo’s brother Antonino Calderone (who became a pentito in 1987) the first Mafia family in Catania was started by Antonio Saitta.
+According to Pippo’s brother Antonino Calderone (who became a pentito in 1987) the first Mafia family in Catania was started by Antonio Saitta in 1925.
 He had been prosecuted by Mussolini’s Iron Prefect, Cesare Mori.
 One of his daughters was the mother of Giuseppe and Antonino Calderone.

 Another uncle had helped the Mafia get back on its feet after World War II, organizing the black market in contraband cigarettes.
-Cosa Nostra’s control in Catania is less secure than in western Sicily.
-Next to the Mafia there are other independent groups that are not part of the Mafia cartel: the Cursoti, the Carcagnusi and the Malpassoti.
-Violent disputes between the different clans are quite common.
+Cosa Nostra's control in Catania was at times challenged by internal power struggles and by the actions of crime clans not affiliated with the Mafia.
+Violent disputes between these various clans were somewhat common.

-In the early 1960s, Calderone was already a man of honor and had the role of consigliere within the Catania mafia, which at the time was headed by Orazio Nicotra.
-In the mid-1960s, Giuseppe becomes the capo of the Catania's mafia family.
+In the early 1960s, Calderone was already a man of honour and had the role of consigliere within the Catania mafia, which at the time was headed by Orazio Nicotra.
+In the mid-1960s, Giuseppe becomes the capo of the Catania Mafia family.

-Initially, the Catania's mafia family headed by Calderone went through difficult times economically.
+Initially, the Catania mafia family headed by Calderone went through difficult times economically.
 They earned some money with cigarette smuggling and ran an Agip petrol station, thanks to a franchise they acquired through Christian Democrat politician Graziano Verzotto.
-Giuseppe Calderone and senator Graziano Verzotto were the best man at the marriage of the Mafia boss from Riesi in the province of Caltanissetta, Giuseppe Di Cristina.
+Giuseppe Calderone and Senator Graziano Verzotto were the best men at the marriage of the Mafia boss from Riesi in the province of Caltanissetta, Giuseppe Di Cristina.

-In the beginning of the 1970s, the Calderone clan developed a relationship with the construction entrepreneur Carmelo Costanzo – one of the four Cavalieri del Lavoro (Knights of Labour), together with Francesco Finocchiaro, Mario Rendo and Gaetano Graci – who needed the mafiosi for protection.
+At the beginning of the 1970s, the Calderone clan developed a relationship with the construction entrepreneur Carmelo Costanzo – one of the four Cavalieri del Lavoro (Knights of Labour), together with Francesco Finocchiaro, Mario Rendo and Gaetano Graci – who needed the mafiosi for protection.
 Construction sites of rival companies were bombed and at least one rival of Costanzo was assassinated.
 They made sure there would be no problems for Costanzo’s companies when they worked elsewhere in Sicily.